Modeling Object Dissimilarity for Deep Saliency Prediction: Experiments and Results

 \subsubsection{Ablation study}

 In this section, we evaluate the influence of different components of our approach.
 Specifically, we study how several ways to encode object information affect performance and compare the use of different global saliency networks with different object detectors.
-Note that, here, we evaluate the models on the SALICON~\cite{salicon} dataset and we do not consider the centre bias and smoothing post processing operations, as we focus on the contributions of the other components.
+Note that, here, we evaluate the models on the SALICON~\citep{salicon} dataset and we do not consider the centre bias and smoothing post processing operations, as we focus on the contributions of the other components.

 We study the effect of centre bias and smoothing in the supplementary material.
 The results of the ablation study are summarized in Table~\ref{tb2:ablation_study} and discussed below.
 Note, since the models in Table~\ref{tb2:ablation_study} are not post-processed with centre-bias and smoothing, the results in Table~\ref{tb2:ablation_study} are different than those in Table~\ref{tb:quantitative_results} which includes both centre-bias and smoothing.